How to clean paint brushes – keep your tools pristine with our step-by-step guide

 (Image credit: Getty Images)

-Knowing how to clean paint brushes and rollers properly is a skill set that's guaranteed to prolong the lifespan of your decorating kit.
+Knowing how to clean paint brushes properly is a skill set that's guaranteed to prolong the lifespan of your decorating kit.
 This means the next time you decide to embark on the task of bringing any new paint ideas to life, you can rest assured knowing there'll be no need to replace tools damaged by dried paint, saving you time and money.

-Whether it's living room paint ideas or your bedroom paint ideas that are in need of a refresh, knowing how to clean paint brushes and rollers thoroughly will ensure that you can switch from task to task seamlessly, upholding the quality of your DIY tools.
+Whether it's living room paint ideas or your bedroom paint ideas that are in need of a refresh, knowing how to clean paint brushes thoroughly will ensure that you can switch from task to task seamlessly, upholding the quality of your DIY tools.

 Paint brushes with dried paint spread out in line